aiven/aiven-docs/docs/platform/howto/recover-a-deleted-service.md

 title: Recover a deleted service
 ---

 For active or suspended services, the related backups can be directly restored by the user through [Aiven Console](https://console.aiven.io/) or CLI through a couple of clicks of the mouse or a command line invocation.

 However, once a service is deleted then the backups will no longer be visible or restorable by the user.
-Several safeguards are in place to avoid accidental deletion of a service, but it can still happen, e.g. through human error or a malicious user that has gained administrative access credentials.
+Several safeguards are in place to avoid accidental deletion of a service, but it can still happen, for example through human error or a malicious user that has gained administrative access credentials.